Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 (CNN)Gavin Reid, who is profoundly deaf, was as bemused as anyone to be named Britain's yachtsman of the year, given he'd only ever competed in one yacht race in his life.

-He was against some of the UK's biggest sailing names, who boast Olympic medals and titles, but Reid picked up the award for his part in a dramatic ocean rescue.
+He was up against some of the UK's biggest sailing names, who boast Olympic medals and titles, but Reid picked up the award for his part in a dramatic ocean rescue.

 Reid swam to a stranded vessel before climbing its mast and untangling a distressed crew member.
 All while negotiating rough seas.